arduino/arduino-cslt/README.md

 `arduino-cli compile -b <fqbn> <libsketch>/examples/sketch/sketch.ino --library <libsketch>`.

-It's important to use the `--library` flag to include the precompiled library generated with cslt-tool otherwise the Arduino CLI won't find it.
+It's important to use the `--library` flag to include the precompiled library generated with arduino-cslt otherwise the Arduino CLI won't find it.

 For example a legit execution looks like this:
 ```